Not Pictured: Production

 The episode also features the final appearance of Harry Hamlin as Season 1 antagonist Aaron Echolls after the character is murdered by Clarence Wiedman (Christopher B. Duncan).
-Later, we learn that the murder was ordered by Duncan Kane (Teddy Dunn), who appears briefly in a small cameo.
+Later, we learn that the murder was ordered by Duncan Kane (Teddy Dunn), who appears briefly in a cameo.
 Dunn had made his final regular appearance in "Donut Run" and had left the show partly due to fan dislike of the character.
 Dunn later stated that he thought that the purpose of the cameo was to garner sympathy for the character before his final departure.
 "I think Rob's goal was to leave the character on a high note.
 I certainly think he did so in a heroic way."

 "Not Pictured" would mark the final appearance by series regular Jackie Cook (Tessa Thompson).
 When asked whether Jackie was done with the show, Thomas replied, "She is.
 I would not hesitate for a second to have her come in to do an arc, but she will not be a series regular."
 One notable recurring character absence in the finale is that of Gia Goodman (Krysten Ritter).
 Ritter wanted to appear in the episode, but she was unable to do so because of scheduling conflicts.
 "It was unfortunate for me that I couldn't be in the finale episode (I booked a pilot) because I was looking forward to showing how everything that went down affected her.
 On a side note, I did start to think that I was responsible for the crash.
 I really wanted her to be a bad guy."
 She would later appear in the Veronica Mars movie.

 "Not Pictured" was the final episode of Veronica Mars to air on UPN before the show switched to The CW as part of the 2006 United States broadcast TV realignment.
 Due to low ratings, there was considerable doubt that Veronica Mars would be renewed.
 Meanwhile, The CW had developed several new pilots.
 However, The CW did not pick up the majority of their pilots, making room on the schedule for other shows.
 In order to express their support for the show's renewal, fans flew a banner outside the offices of UPN and The CW.